WikiAgents/WikiAgents/README.md

   WikiAgents allows users to create custom tools for agents to solve specific tasks.
 These tools can be easily added and configured through dedicated tool pages in the platform, enabling tailored workflows and expanded agent capabilities.

 - **Content Integrity Agents**
-  Ensure content is unbiased, grounded, and factually accurate with specialized agents such as fact-checkers, bias scanners, and groundedness verifiers.
-These agents work seamlessly to maintain content quality and credibility.
+  Ensure content is unbiased, grounded*, and factually accurate* with specialized agents such as fact-checkers*, bias scanners, and groundedness verifiers*. *Not implemented yet.

 - **Creative Feedback Agents**
   Collaborate with customizable agents, each embodying user-defined personas, to brainstorm and gather tailored creative feedback.
 Set specific goals for brainstorming sessions and trigger feedback rounds through simple commands or project configurations.

 - **Customizable Knowledge Bases**
-  Build dynamic knowledge repositories that agents can reference for content generation and verification.
+  Build knowledge repositories that agents can reference for content generation and verification.
 Import documents (websites, PDFs, spreadsheets) and automatically convert them to markdown for easy integration into your projects.
-Websites can also be periodically checked and transcribed to ensure the knowledge base stays up-to-date.
+Websites can be periodically checked and transcribed to ensure the knowledge base stays up-to-date.

-- **Agent Collaboration and Transparency**
+- **Agent Interaction and Transparency**
-  Collaborate seamlessly with agents through comments, providing real-time input and feedback.
+  Interact with agents through comments, get simple feedback or trigger complex workflows.
 Every agent interaction and project generation step is logged in **Tapes**, which store detailed records of decisions, actions, and feedback.
 These logs are stored in each project's metadata, ensuring full transparency and easy tracking of the agent’s thought process and decisions.

 ## Key Benefits